-- 2 (9in) deep dish unbaked pie shells
+- 2 unbaked pie shells in a deep dish (9 inches)

 - Preheat the oven to 350 degrees.

-- Eggs, buttermilk, and vanilla extract stirred in a bowl.
+- Mix the eggs, buttermilk, and vanilla extract in a bowl.

-- Salt, corn starch, and sugar added to a bowl.
+- Add salt, cornstarch, and sugar to a bowl.

-- Pouring melted butter on top of dry ingredients.
+- Pour the melted butter over the dry ingredients.

-- Melt butter in the microwave.
-Pour the butter on top of dry ingredients.
+- Melt the butter in the microwave.
+Pour the batter over the dry ingredients.
 Mix well.

-- Once all this is mixed then pour the egg mixture on top.
-Stir until all is incorporated.
+- Once all this is mixed, pour the egg mixture on top.
+Stir until incorporated.

-- Pour into pie shells evenly.
-Bake for 50 minutes to 1 hour.
-Pies will be a little jiggle but not runny when done.
+- Pour evenly into pie shells—Bake for 50 minutes to 1 hour.
+Pies will be a little shaky but not runny when baked.

-- Placing a pie shield around the crust of the pie.
+- Place a pie pan around the pie crust.

-- *TIP: If you have a pie shield, place it on top of crust about 35 min into cooking.
-If you don't you can cover the crust with foil to keep it from burning.
+- *TIP: If you have a pie crust, place it on the coat about 35 minutes after baking.
+If you don't have one, you can cover the crust with aluminum foil to prevent it from burning.

-- *TIP: When the pie is done, if the butter looks like it is sitting on top of the pies.
-Just give it time to rest and it will seep back into the pie.
-Also placing the pie in the fridge will also help this.
+- *TIP: When the pie is baked if the butter seems to be resting on the pie.
+Give it time to rest and it will seep back into the pie.
+Putting the pie in the refrigerator will also help.